jaspector

 Building permit is typically required for construction activity exceeding $1,500 in value, except ordinary repairs.
 Specifically required for structural roof changes, roof coverings, window and door replacement, moving walls, additions, decks/porches, basement finishes, barns, farm outbuildings, storage buildings, plumbing, wiring, and mechanical equipment.

-Typical processing time is Up to 5 business days for new site-built dwellings and additions, if the submittal is complete.
+Building permit processing times in unincorporated Burke County, GA typically run Up to 5 business days for new site-built dwellings and additions, if the submittal is complete.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Burke County, GA.
 The following work is generally exempt: Ordinary repairs such as painting, replacing floor covering, and other minor routine-maintenance repairs; Accessory storage buildings under 200 square feet may be exempt from a building permit, but setbacks still apply; Minor electrical and mechanical repairs such as replacing lamps and connecting approved portable electrical, heating, cooking, drying, ventilation, or cooling equipment.
+When in doubt, confirm with the local building department before starting work.